Diners Club International: United Kingdom and Ireland franchise

 On August 7, 2012, Citigroup announced the sale of its Diners Club franchise in the United Kingdom and Ireland to Affiniture Cards, a private investor group.

+Venezuela

+Mercantil Banco is the sole franchisee of Diners Club in Venezuela since 1968.

 Vietnam

 On January 23, 2018, it was announced that Vietinbank had entered into a partnership with Diners Club International to be the exclusive issuer of Diners Club cards (both standard and contactless) in Vietnam.

-Business Development and Contracts
+Business development and contracts

-Australian Government Travel Services
+Australian government travel services

-In 2012 as part of a financial reform program started the previous year to address Government spending by public servants, the Australian Government appointed Diners Club as the sole provider of credit cards for Government travel services.
-Under the arrangement, Diners Club provided Diners Club charge cards as Travel Cards to Public Servants (i.e Defence Travel Card).
-Diners Club was also to supply an updated Expense Management System (EMS), to Government agencies without one, or who wanted to upgrade their existing system.
+In 2012 as part of a financial reform program started the previous year to address government spending by public servants, the Australian government appointed Diners Club as the sole provider of credit cards for government travel services.
+Under the arrangement, Diners Club provided charge cards as travel cards to public servants (e.g. Defence Travel Card).
+Diners Club was also to supply an updated Expense Management System (EMS), to government agencies without one, or who wanted to upgrade their existing system.
 The new EMS would provide "timely, accurate and reliable” transactional data feeds for all card expenditure to agency finance or expense systems, allowing them to understand the nature of their travel expenditure, due to the “comprehensive data” that would be provided through the system from travel supplies.
-Diners Club now provides Diners Club Travel Cards to Government Public Servants with a companion Mastercard to increase the number of locations that accept the card, to reduce cash advance withdrawals of travels allowances.
+Diners Club provided Diners Club Travel Cards to government public servants with a companion Mastercard to increase the number of locations that accepted the card, to reduce cash advance withdrawals of travels allowances.

+After the Diners Club withdrawal from the Australian market, most government departments have adopted Visa for their card transactions.